SteelWagstaff/candela-thin-exports/README.md

 ## Synopsis

 [Pressbooks](https://github.com/pressbooks/pressbooks) is a plugin that turns your Wordpress multisite installation into a book publishing platform.
 Thin CC Exporter allows users to export books as a Thin Common Cartridge.
 The plugin currently exports to CC 1.3, and can produce zip files with either LTI or simple web links.
-In order to use the LTI links, you'll need to configure Pressbooks to act as an LTI provider, which requires additional plugins.
+In order to use the LTI links, you'll need to configure Pressbooks to act as an LTI provider, which requires additional plugins (for example, https://github.com/lumenlearning/lti and https://github.com/lumenlearning/candela-lti)

 ## Installation